chrisb27/Titanic_Binary/README.md

 # Titanicbc

-Titanicbc is a simple interface for training neural networks with custom hyper-parameters.
+Titanicbc is a simple interface for training pytorch neural networks with custom hyper-parameters.
 The current version allows training a binary classifier network for the famous Kaggle Titanic dataset.

 The aim of this package is to allow those with little or no neural network coding experience to learn how different hyper-parameter